-At CT Stone, we genuinely believe that a great kitchen is the heartbeat of the household.
+At Connecticut Stone, we genuinely believe that a great kitchen is the heartbeat of the household.
 So much of what we do daily happens in our kitchens, from sharing meals and connecting with family to finishing schoolwork and creating lifelong memories.
 With all this in mind, don't you and your loved ones deserve the kitchen of your dreams?

 If you're ready to design your ideal kitchen, choosing the right materials for your project can make all the difference.
 When it comes to selecting materials, there are many factors to consider — from your unique lifestyle and design preferences to your budget and everything in between.

 With so many material options to choose from, having an experienced team to help you is vital.
-At CT Stone, we can guide you towards the right products to suit your exact needs, budget, and lifestyle while also being your one-stop-shop for fabrication and installation!
+At Connecticut Stone, we can guide you towards the right products to suit your exact needs, budget, and lifestyle while also being your one-stop-shop for fabrication and installation!

 The material you select for your kitchen countertops is extremely important.
 Choosing a material that's durable and fits in with your overall design tastes can be difficult, but our team is here to help you make an informed selection.
 Not sure where to begin?
 There are a few stone options we carry that are especially popular for use in kitchen countertops.